gatsbyjs/gatsby/docs/blog/2020-05-29/index.md

 This month [Gatsby turned 5](/blog/2020-05-22-happy-fifth-bday-gatsby/) 🎉

 We hit a special milestone in May - there are over 2000 Gatsby plugins, and 500 of them are source plugins ([thanks for noticing Chris Ellis](https://github.com/gatsbyjs/gatsby/pull/23558)).
-So for whatever your use case, for whatever data source, there’s a Gatsby plugin that can get you up-and-running quickly.
+So for whatever your use case, for whatever data source, there's a Gatsby plugin that can get you up-and-running quickly.
 And if you need inspiration for your project, GitHub lists over 200 thousand sites that use Gatsby as a dependency.

 We also announced our [series B round of funding round](/blog/2020-05-27-announcing-series-b-funding/).
 This investment will help us double down on changing the way the web is built.
-We’ve already started making Gatsby work better for large and media rich sites.
-You can keep tabs on Gatsby’s progress at [Will It Build](https://willit.build), a new benchmarking site that showcases sub-10 second builds for projects of different sizes and data sources.
+We've already started making Gatsby work better for large and media rich sites.
+You can keep tabs on Gatsby's progress at [Will It Build](https://willit.build), a new benchmarking site that showcases sub-10 second builds for projects of different sizes and data sources.

 ## 🚀 New in Gatsby

 ### Strapi Instant Preview

 Your content editors can now enjoy “instant preview” with Strapi and Gatsby Cloud!
-If you’re new to Strapi, it’s a JavaScript-based, open source CMS. and a great pair for Gatsby projects.
+If you're new to Strapi, it’s a JavaScript-based, open source CMS. and a great pair for Gatsby projects.
 The Gatsby starter the Strapi team made for this project is gorgeous 😍 .

 ![Strapi blog screenshot](/strapi-blog.png)